 Observe that plugging this relation into (\ref{USp(2N)onS1}) corresponds in the field theory approach to the local use of the pure 3d duality in the effective description.
 Then, we can rearrange the contribution of the singlets in the first term on the RHS of (\ref{Aha3dUSpfromdua}) using the balancing condition (\ref{eq:bcUSp3d}).

 At this point the final step corresponds to get rid of the common integrals $\mathcal{Z}_{\USp(2 \ell)}(\mu^{(2)})$.
 This indeed corresponds to consider the pure 3d limit where the physics at large distance in the Coulomb branch is effectively decoupled.
-The monopoles of the electric theory acting as singlets in the dual model are not lift by the limit and they appear in the final identity, that is
+The monopoles of the electric theory acting as singlets in the dual model are not lifted by the limit, and they appear in the final identity, that is

 which holds without any balancing condition.
-This final identity is the partition function realization of 3d Aharony duality, obtained here from the double scaling limit of the identity between the supersymmetric indices of 4d Intriligator-Pouliot duality.
+This final identity is the partition function realization of 3d Aharony duality, obtained here from the double scaling limit of the identity between the supersymmetric indices of 4d Intriligator--Pouliot duality.